Bloc party: South Yemen

 The rival FLOSY collapsed in 1967, leaving the National Liberation Front as the sole liberation front in South Yemen.
 It formed with the assadist People's Vanguard Party and the marxist Democratic Popular Union Party the "Unified Nationalist Front Political Organization" before merging into the Yemeni Socialist Party in 1978.

 Other examples

-In countries like North Korea or Vietnam (until 1988), bloc parties also exist, playing a subordinate role to ruling Communist parties as constituent members of official coalitions.
+In countries like Vietnam (until 1988), bloc parties also exist, playing a subordinate role to ruling Communist parties as constituent members of official coalitions.

 In some countries, there were bloc parties before they were merged into the communist party.
 The members of the Hungarian National Independence Front were merged into the Hungarian Working People's Party in 1949.
 The People's Front of Yugoslavia originally had other party members.
 By 1953, the remaining bloc parties in the People's Democratic Front of Romania had been dissolved.
 The National United Front of Kampuchea included monarchist Khmer Rumdo and pro-North Vietnamese Khmer Issarak.
 The alliance between Khmer Rouge and monarchists was later revived in the Coalition Government of Democratic Kampuchea as the internally recognised government-in-exile against the likewise communist dominated People's Republic of Kampuchea.